Treat knowledge like seeds – scatter it, then watch it grow.

 Organisation of international conferences

-Likely Aug.
-2022 or late-July 2023, Chair, International Meeting ‘Forming and Exploring Habitable Worlds‘.
+Likely August 2022 , Chair, International Meeting ‘Forming and Exploring Habitable Worlds‘.
 This event is aligned with my interests in research and training, as well as a current and commissioned book project of mine. (link)

-Date pending, organising committee member, 5th International Workshop on Highly Siderophile Element Geo- and Cosmochemistry, Leoben, Austria.
+Autumn 2022, organising committee member, 5th International Workshop on Highly Siderophile Element Geo- and Cosmochemistry, Leoben, Austria.
 Chair – Thomas Meisel.
-(Potentially 2021 and immediately following the Goldschmidt Conference.)
+(Date coincides with the opening of refurbished / new labs and the unveiling of new instrumentation at the host.)

 2016, Chair, 4th International Workshop on Highly Siderophile Element Geochemistry